paxosglobal/pyusd-contract/README.md

 ### Controlling the token supply

-The total supply of PYUSD is backed by US dollar fiat held in reserve by Paxos Trust Company.
-There is a single `supplyController` address that can mint and burn the token based on the actual movement of cash in and out of the reserve based on requests for the purchase and redemption of PYUSD.
+PYUSD uses a separately deployed `SupplyControl` contract to control the token supply. `SupplyControl` has a `SUPPLY_CONTROLLER_MANAGER_ROLE` which is responsible for managing addresses with the `SUPPLY_CONTROLLER_ROLE`, referred to as supplyControllers.
+Only supplyControllers can mint and burn tokens.
+SupplyControllers can optionally have rate limits to limit how many tokens can be minted over a given time frame.

-The supply control interface includes methods to get the current address of the supply controller, and events to monitor the change in supply of PYUSD.
+`SupplyControl` also includes functions to get all of the supply controller addresses and get configuration for a specific supply controller.

-- `supplyController()`

-Supply Control Events

-- `SupplyIncreased(address indexed to, uint256 value)`
-- `SupplyDecreased(address indexed from, uint256 value)`
-- `SupplyControllerSet(address indexed oldSupplyController, address indexed newSupplyController)`

 ### Pausing the contract